firesidefiction/firesidefiction.github.io/about.md

 And seriously, don’t email us to argue why *your* terrible subject matter deserves to be considered.
 You can publish your story somewhere else.
 Maybe in a flaming dumpster.

-# We also don’t want
+### We also don’t want

 Here are things we aren’t interested in publishing stories about.
-They won’t get you on the blacklist, but you’re wasting your time and ours by submitting them.
+They won’t get you banned, but you’re wasting your time and ours by submitting them.
 - Cannibals.
 - Terrorism or disaster porn (we know it when we see it).
 - Erotica.